-The Company and one former and two current officers are named defendants in a class action lawsuit filed on April 11, 2019 in the United States District Court for the Southern District of Texas, Houston Division, seeking unstated compensatory damages under the federal securities laws allegedly arising from materially false and misleading statements during the period of March 13, 2018 to March 18, 2019.
-The complaint asserts, among other things, that the current and former officers caused the Company to overstate goodwill in certain periods; overstate accounts receivable; that the company lacked effective internal controls over financial reporting related to goodwill impairment testing and accounts receivable; and that as a result certain adjustments to goodwill and accounts receivable materially impacted the company's financial statements, which in turn caused the company's stock price to be artificially inflated during the class period.
-The Company has responded to the complaint, considers all of these allegations without merit and is vigorously contesting the allegations.
+The Company and one former and two current officers were named defendants in a class action lawsuit filed on April 11, 2019 in the United States District Court for the Southern District of Texas, Houston Division, seeking unstated compensatory damages under the federal securities laws allegedly arising from materially false and misleading statements during the period of March 13, 2018 to March 18, 2019.
+The complaint asserted, among other things, that the current and former officers caused the Company to overstate goodwill in certain periods; overstate accounts receivable; that the company lacked effective internal controls over financial reporting related to goodwill impairment testing and accounts receivable; and that as a result certain adjustments to goodwill and accounts receivable materially impacted the company's financial statements, which in turn caused the company's stock price to be artificially inflated during the class period.
+The District Court granted the Company's Motion to Dismiss the Complaint on June 29, 2020 and the ruling became final on July 20, 2020 after no appeal was filed.